relaxdiego/relaxdiego.github.com/_posts/2016-09-29-writing-ansible-modules-003.md

     $ test/sanity/validate-modules/validate-modules <path to module dir>

-That should list a few errors about documentation, examples, and the GPLv3 license header.
+That should list a few errors about documentation, examples, metadata, and the GPLv3 license header.
 Let's fix that by modifying the top part to look like this: